 Australia to investigate reports pilots trained Chinese military - minister

-SYDNEY, Oct 19 (Reuters) - Australia's defence minister said the military was investigating reports its former pilots were accepting training roles in China, as Britain said it could take legal action to stop its pilots being similarly recruited on national security grounds.
+SYDNEY/WELLINGTON, Oct 19 (Reuters) - Australia's defence minister said its military was investigating reports former pilots were accepting training roles in China, as Britain said it could take legal action to stop its pilots being similarly recruited on national security grounds.

-The British government said on Tuesday it was taking steps to stop China trying to recruit serving and former British military pilots to train the Chinese armed forces.
-The BBC reported up to 30 former military pilots had gone to train China's People's Liberation Army.
+The British government said on Tuesday it was taking steps to stop former British military pilots training the Chinese armed forces, with British media reporting that a South African flight school was acting as an intermediary for China's People's Liberation Army to recruit pilots.

+The South African company, Test Flying Academy of South Africa (TFASA), did not respond to a Reuters request for comment on whether it had hired pilots from Britain, Australia and New Zealand to work for it in China.

+A New Zealand Defence Force (NZDF) spokesman said it was aware of "four former serving personnel who have left to gain employment with (TFASA)".

+"NZDF personnel are free to be able to gain employment once they leave service, however depending on their decisions, there may be repercussions to any future employment with the NZDF," the spokesman said in a statement.

+Acting to serve the interests of a foreign group or government, in conflict with New Zealand's national interest, could impact eligibility to hold a national security clearance, he added.

-Australia's Defence Minister Richard Marles said he had asked the defence department to investigate claims that former Australian military pilots had also been recruited to join a South African flight school that operated in China.
+Australia's Defence Minister Richard Marles said he had asked the defence department to investigate claims that former Australian military pilots had also been recruited by the South African flight school to work in China.

 "I would be deeply shocked and disturbed to hear that there were personnel who were being lured by a pay check from a foreign state above serving their own country," Marles said in a statement.